BwithE/jack-attack/README.md

 - Creates a USB gadget boot script that sets up the HID and ECM USB functions
 - Creates and enables a systemd service (`jackgadget.service`) to initialize the USB gadget at boot
 - Creates and enables a systemd service (`jackattack.service`) to run the Flask app on startup
-- Sets up the Pi as a Wi-Fi Access Point:
+- Sets up the Pi as a WiFi Access Point:
   - SSID: `JackAttack`
   - WPA2 passphrase: `jackattack`
   - Static IP: `10.0.3.14`